cityflow-project/CityFlow/docs/source/install.rst

 For Windows Users
 ------------------

-For Windows users, it is recommended to run CityFlow under Windows Subsystem for Linux (WSL).
+For Windows users, it is recommended to run CityFlow under Windows Subsystem for Linux (WSL) or use docker.